-The vehicle must be checked for the presence of a 10 way connector in the pedestal, otherwise The Battery Guard GEN2 will not fit.
+- The FPBG is compatible with the 10 way connector - The vehicle must be checked for the presence of a 10 way connector in the pedestal, otherwise The Battery Guard GEN2 will not fit. - The Handbrake jumper wiring needs to be removed

-The handbrake shroud - top and bottom - should be removed.

-The handbrake jumper wiring needs to be removed.
+Item Description 1 The handbrake shroud - top and bottom - should be removed.
+2 Disconnect the Handbrake Lever Connector 3 The Handbrake Jumper Wiring needs to be removed